-Employee Negotiations - As of the board date, June 26, 2024, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2024-25 fiscal year.
+As of the board date, June 12, 2024, the district reports salary and benefit negotiations continue with the classified bargaining unit for the 2024-25 fiscal year.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.

-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Banning Unified School District's size is 3.0 percent; however, the governing board requires the district maintain a 4.5 percent reserve for economic uncertainties.
-In light of the current fiscal environment, our office recommends districts maintain reserves higher than the minimum and commends the district's board for this fiscally prudent practice.
-The district projects to meet the minimum-reserve requirement, and board-required reserve, in the current and two subsequent fiscal years.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Perris Union High School District's size is 3.0 percent.
+The district projects to meet the minimum-reserve requirement in the current and two subsequent fiscal years.